Moniter123/build-cdn/_posts/2018-02-06-under-the-hood-of-docker.md

 ## Namespaces

 This is where it begins to be really interesting.
-Namespaces have been around, but haven't really been useful until until recently.
+Namespaces have been around, but haven't really been useful until recently.
 But what are they?

 Let's take an example.
 Normally, the Linux kernel would launch one network stack for one machine, so every process has access to the same IP addresses, etc. However, using namespaces, it is able to launch a different network stack